stackitcloud/stackit-cli/docs/stackit_config_profile_export.md

 ### Options

 ```
-      --file-path string   Path where the config should be saved.
-E.g. '--file-path ~/config.json', '--file-path ~/'
+  -f, --file-path string   If set, writes the config to the given.
+If unset, writes the config to you current directory with the name of the profile.
+E.g. '--file-path ~/my-config.json', '--file-path ~/'
   -h, --help               Help for "stackit config profile export"
 ```